H3llKa1ser/B00t2R00t/Active Directory Penetration Testing/Active Directory Certificate Services (ADCS)/Enumeration.md

  - certify.exe find [/vulnerable]

- - certipy find -u USER@DOMAIN -p PASSWORD -dc-ip DC
+ - certipy find -u USER@DOMAIN -p PASSWORD -dc-ip DC -vulnerable

 ### If we find true positive results, we proceed to exploitation via ESC1 (Request a certificate from a vulnerable template), ESC2 and ESC3 (Use an enrollment agent to request a certificate) Techniques